 Very warm and mid-centric.
 Bass hits very hard, I’m impressed.
 A bit loose and lacking control below 40hz.
-Midrange is pretty forward with an emphasis around 3-4khz, a bit stronger than the HD600.
+Midrange is pretty forward with an emphasis around 3-4khz, a bit stronger than a Sennheiser HD580 for example.
 It can definitely be shouty on some tracks.
 The treble is too rolled-off compared to the bass and midrange.

 As a result, they sound warm, sometimes dark if the music does not emphasize the upper-mids.
 A bit veiled sounding.
 Technicalities are excellent considering the age of the NAD, but not as good as some of the best current mid-fi gear.
 Resolution is a bit below an HD600, but dynamics are more contrasted.

 I tried many pads.
 My initial goal was to improve the comfort, and to give more energy to the treble while lowering the upper-mids and keeping the bass / body.
 Unfortunately, I don’t think any pads gave me the exact results I wanted.
 Some additional modding / dampening changes may be required, or simply, EQ.